-This 19-day India tour with us will take you to the beautiful and historically influential monuments of New Delhi, visit the Taj Mahal, the magnificent beauty among all monuments, walk the streets of Jaipur, take a look around various Rajasthani cities, visit the wondrous monuments of Khajuraho and marvel at city of Varanasi while dipping in the holy water.
+This 19-day India tour with us will take you to the beautiful and historically influential monuments of New Delhi, visit the Taj Mahal, the magnificent beauty among all monuments, walk the streets of Jaipur, take a look around various cities in Rajasthan, visit the wondrous monuments of Khajuraho and marvel at city of Varanasi while dipping in the holy water.

-With our 19-day India tour, you will also taste the delicacies of Rajasthan, indulge in the mouth-watering tastes of the Rajasthani dishes, hear the stories of courage and bravery of the Rajputs, take a tour around the most important temples of the city and make memories with us.
+With our 19-day India tour, you will also taste the delicacies of Rajasthan, indulge in the mouth-watering tastes of the famous dishes of Rajasthan, hear the stories of courage and bravery of the Rajputs, take a tour around the most important temples of the city and make memories with us.

 When you land at the airport, you will be met by our representative and guided to your hotel.
 India’s capital city, New Delhi, has often been referred to as the city of cities.
 The city has been destroyed and built again by various rulers.
 Delhi has served as the capital for the Pandavas, Mughals, and many other kingdoms.
 The changing hands in rulership have allowed Delhi to be a perfect amalgamation of various cultures, has given Delhi many monuments and has influenced the city’s scene.
 Mughal’s have greatly influenced the city’s architecture as well as eating styles; the Mughlai cuisine originated here.
 Old Delhi, the oldest part of Delhi, is a maze of lanes and old buildings.
 Delhi is the seat of Indian Politics.